benmneb/vomad.life/README.md

     You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 This is a human-readable summary of (and not a substitute for) the [license](https://creativecommons.org/licenses/by-sa/4.0/legalcode).

+---

+_I am requesting removal from your archives as per the details already sent._